Our People

 Tony Cull

-YSRC Independant Director
+YSRC Independent Director

-Tony Cull is an experienced Non-Executive Director with over 25 years on boards across commercial, research, and not-for-profit sectors throughout Australia and Asia.
+2025 - Conclusion of 2028 AGMTony Cull is an experienced Non-Executive Director with over 25 years on boards across commercial, research, and not-for-profit sectors throughout Australia and Asia.
 With a strong background in manufacturing, agriculture, FMCG, retail, export, healthcare, and scientific research, Tony is recognised for his strategic leadership, governance expertise, and ability to help organisations navigate change and remain sustainable in dynamic markets.

 He brings deep capability in stakeholder engagement, risk management, and organisational resilience, underpinned by an MBA, CPA, and qualifications from the Australian Institute of Company Directors.